Nairobi, Kenya

 #

-- Karura Forest: Escape the hustle and bustle of the city in this urban forest reserve.
-Enjoy walking trails, waterfalls, and serene picnic spots.
+- Karura Forest: Escape the city's hustle and bustle in this urban forest reserve.
+Enjoy peaceful walks, cycling, and birdwatching in a serene natural setting.

 #